devdanzin/cpython_fusil_report/cpython_report.md

 well-conducted fuzzing initiatives.

-The temporal pattern of bug finding may indicate that short periodic fuzzing campaings would have a better cost/benefit than a continuous effort like the one presented here.
+The temporal pattern of bug finding may indicate that short periodic fuzzing campaigns would have a better cost/benefit than a continuous effort like the one presented here.
 New features in fusil can justify such a campaign, while the pace of accumulation of new issues in CPython doesn't seem to necessitate continuous monitoring.